Southern Baptist Women Are 'Shocked' By Church Leader's Comments

 Returning some days later with two black eyes, the woman said, "I hope you're happy."

-"I said, 'Yes, ma'am, I am happy,'" Patterson quoted himself as telling the woman.
+"I said, 'Yes, ma'am, I am happy,' " Patterson quoted himself as telling the woman.
 "What she didn't know when we sat in church that morning," he said, "was that her husband had come in and was standing in back, first time he ever came."

 Patterson has also come under fire for a sermon he gave in 2014 about how God created women "beautifully and artistically."
 He related a conversation he had with a woman while her son and a friend were standing alongside.
 As they talked, a teenage girl whom Patterson described as "very attractive" walked by, and one of the boys said, "Man, is she built."

-Note: A previous version of this story incorrectly referred to Liberty University professor Karen Swallow Prior as Karen Sparrow Prior.